KevinTulakyan/README-Generator-/README.md

 For this program I needed npm, node, Javascript.

 ## Usage
-Made this README file usinf the program.
+Made this README file using the program.

 ## Contribution
 Ways to make this better would be updating the questions when needed.

 ## Tests
+Video :
 https://drive.google.com/file/d/1OZQD64zUyXH3T6XGaZnhAFDGjsQfud2O/view

 ## Questions